top of page

 Where to go from here?

-As I said, I learned Shakespeare from Gary Logan, an experienced mentor on the subject, and you can get training directly from him as well!
+As I said, I learned Shakespeare from Gary Logan, an experienced mentor on the subject.

 In the end, scansion is not the LAW.
 It serves as guide.
 A tool.
 If it is ever confusing, always go back to your instincts based on the words you understand and the choices you are making.